Raymund Sison is Associate Vice Chancellor for Academic Affairs and Full Professor

 As mentioned above, FORMDEV has regular outreach programs.

-This academic year (AY1314T1), the FORMDEV facis are engaged in providing C programming training as well
+As in the previous academic year (AY1314), this year (AY1415) the FORMDEV facis are engaged in providing C programming training as well

-an introduction to the Lasallian spirituality to teachers and third-year students of Manila Science High School.
+an introduction to the Lasallian spirituality to third-year students of Manila Science High School.

 2. The C Language